quantifiedcode/python-anti-patterns/docs/readability/not_using_items_to_iterate_over_a_dictionary.rst

 Use ``items()`` to iterate across dictionary ............................................

-The updated module below demonstrates the Pythonic style for iterating through a dictionary.
+The updated code below demonstrates the Pythonic style for iterating through a dictionary.
 When you define two variables in a ``for`` loop in conjunction with a call to ``items()`` on a dictionary, Python automatically assigns the first variable as the name of a key in that dictionary, and the second variable as the corresponding value for that key.

 .. code:: python